 Master Level Colt Engraving brings both a technical and historical approach to engraving an iconic firearm.
 Master Colt Engraver, Mike Dubber, will take students through two full weeks of engraving techniques expected by Colt Collectors.
 Mike will share industry techniques such as iron inlay, gold inlay, metal sculpting and much more.
-During the class, Mike will also share his vast historical knowledge and experience as one of a select few in-house Colt Master Engravers.
+During the class, Mike will also share his vast historical knowledge and experience as one of a select few Colt Master Engravers.
 Sandy Popovich will be on-board to provide expert gunsmithing assistance.
 He will break down the firearms and provide his assistance to both Mike and the students over the course of the program.
 This class is perfect for a proficient intermediate to advanced level engraver looking to learn new skills in firearms engraving.

 Three photos of your work are required with your application.
 Please have these ready to upload during checkout.
 After the closing for receipt of applications, all candidates’ photos will be reviewed to remove any names or other identifying marks.
 Each application portfolio will then be assigned a number known only to GRS management.